 Minimal initial investments and significant cost savings are the reasons why SIP Trunking is so attractive to businesses.
-In most cases the old phone system can remain in place, with no need for major changes in technical equipment.
-Cost transparency and lack of major investment needs, results in fast ROI.
+In most cases, the old phone system can remain in place, with no need for major changes in technical equipment.
+Cost transparency and lack of major investment need results in fast ROI.
 Companies report up to a 40% decrease in their communication expenses.

 Scalability and expansion made easy

 Telephony services with Sip Trunking are highly adjustable.
-Lines can be added or removed without the need of physical restructuring within the limits of the available bandwidth.
+Lines can be added or removed with no physical restructuring within the limits of the available bandwidth.

 In times of high demand channels or other add-on, communication services can be easily scaled on.
 And when needed can be removed with no extra charges.

 SIP Trunking allows businesses to manage all the company’s communication channels from one place.
 This is possible as with SIP Trunk technology we eliminate the need for two separate voice and data connections.
 Thus voice, data, instant messaging and other communication applications are part of one Unified Communications system and are handled on a single platform.

 Mobility and increased productivity